-The composer's music was also featured in three radio series: the BBC Lunchtime Concert Series "Martinu and Friends" (a BBC recording of a live performance by the Skampa Quartet of Kapralova's only string quartet), the Woman in Music series, written and produced by Tom Quick for CKWR Waterloo, Ontario (the Koch Records CD recording of April Preludes and Elegy; and the Centaur Records CD recording of Forever), and the WPRB Princeton series In Praise of Woman (the Studio Matous CD recording of Partita).
-The most important among radio programs that featured the music of Vitezslava Kapralova, however, was the program of the Czech Radio (Brno Studio) "Hudebni forum z Brna s Janem Hlavacem" (Music Forum from Brno, with Jan Hlavac) that compared the then available recordings of Sonata Appassionata (Virginia Eskin for Koch Records, 2008 and Alice Rajnohova for Czech Radio, 2009).
-Kapralova's music was also featured on national television: the Czech Television 2 programmed Sinfonietta Cracovia's performance of Partita (recorded live during the Concentus Moraviae Festival) and the 2001 television documentary The Last Concertino.
+The composer's music was also featured in three radio series: the BBC Lunchtime Concert Series "Martinu and Friends" (a BBC recording of a live performance by the Skampa Quartet of Kapralova's only string quartet), the Woman in Music series, written and produced by Tom Quick for CKWR Waterloo, Ontario (the Koch Records recording of April Preludes and Elegy; and the Centaur Records recording of Forever), and the WPRB Princeton series In Praise of Woman< (the Studio Matous release of Partita).
+The most important among radio programs that featured the music of Vitezslava Kapralova, however, was the program of the Czech Radio (Brno Studio) "Hudebni forum z Brna s Janem Hlavacem" (Music Forum from Brno, with Jan Hlavac) comparing two recordings of Sonata Appassionata: by Virginia Eskin for Koch Records (2008) and by Alice Rajnohova for Radioservis (2009).
+Kapralova's music was also featured on national television: the Czech Television 2 programmed Sinfonietta Cracovia's performance of Partita (recorded live during the Concentus Moraviae Festival) and the 2001 television documentary Last Concertino.
 In total, Kapralova's music was featured in 19 radio and television broadcasts, and the participating radio and television stations included four national broadcasters: BBC 3, Radio Vara 4 (the Netherlands), Czech Radio 3 and Czech Television 2.

-Among the most important initiatives of the last year, however, was the publication of the first, complete edition of Kapralova's works for violin and piano, an initiative undertaken in partnership with the University of Michigan School of Music (Timothy Cheek and Stephen Shipps) and Amos Editio in Prague.
-The much anticipated edition, originally intended to coincide with the release of the same works by Koch Records in 2008, is now available from the publisher and his distributors (e.g. Harrassowitz).
+Among the most important initiatives of the last year, however, was the publication of the first edition of Kapralova's complete works for violin and piano, an initiative undertaken in partnership with the University of Michigan School of Music (Timothy Cheek and Stephen Shipps) and Amos Editio in Prague.
+The much anticipated edition, originally intended to coincide with the release of the same works by Koch International Classsics in 2008, is now available from the publisher and his distributors.

 In 2009, Kapralova's music received a number of favourable reviews in music journals, magazines, newspapers, and online platforms.
 Most of them concerned the Albany Records and Centaur Records CD releases from the previous year and appeared in Fanfare Magazine (a review by Robert Maxham), Strings Magazine (Heather Scott), The Strad (Catherine Nelson), the IAWM Journal (Nadine Sine) and the Journal of Singing (Gregory Berg).
 The US East Coast premiere of Partita was reviewed by Liane Curtis for wophil.blogspot.com and by David Weininger for The Boston Globe, while the UK premiere of Partita received important previews in Classical Music Magazine and in Artjournal.com (Norman Lebrecht).
 The Czech Radio 3 broadcast of Sonata Appassionata was favourably reviewed by A Tempo Revue (Lukas Sommer) and GITU (Milus Kotisova).